Lady Gaga, Joe Torre Make Odd Pair At World Series Game 1 In Los Angeles

-The World Series hasn’t been in Los Angeles since 1988, so it’s no surprise that plenty of Hollywood celebrities are turning up for the occasion as the Dodgers face the Houston Astros.
+The World Series hasn’t been in Los Angeles since 1988, so it’s no surprise plenty of Hollywood celebrities are turning up for the occasion as the Dodgers face the Houston Astros.

 One of those celebrities was Lady Gaga, who attended Game 1 at Dodger Stadium on Tuesday with a friend.
 But the singer also had a rather unexpected seatmate, with whom she posed for a photo and posted it to Twitter.